-Inflicts Atk-5 on foes within 2 spaces through their next actions at the start of each turn.
+At start of turn, inflicts Atk-5 on foes within 2 spaces through their next actions.

 Threaten Atk 3

 Threaten skills assist allies by lowering the opponent’s stats, similar to Seal and Ploy skills.
 Unlike Seal skills however, Threaten skills do not require the unit to enter combat with the opponent, merely be within two squares range of them.
 And unlike Ploy skills, they do not require the unit’s resistance to be higher than the opponents.
 Threaten Skills can affect multiple targets at once, and lower stats by a crucial five, enough to allow a unit to double attack a foe with the same base speed.
 They are a preferred C skill of units with independent playstyles, who cannot afford to stay within range of their team-mates buffs.
 As Threaten skills are not a buff, they can effectively “stack” with buffs on your team.
 However, debuffs on stats do not stack: Using Seal Spd with Threaten Spd will only apply the stronger of the two effects.